dysnomian/neikos/README.md

 * If you also need authorization, [pundit][] can be added and configured too.
 * You can choose to use [Haml][] instead of `erb`
 * You can decide to use [UUID][] as the primary key for Active Record
-* If you feel adventurous, you can choose to use the [komponent][] gem and build your front-end following the workflow describe in this great [article][]
 * You can include [tailwindcss][] in your project.
 The configure is inspired by the following Gorails [episode][]
 * Finally, you can choose to create a Github repository for you project and push it directly.